MekkiCorleone/LOUDER-challenge/README.md

 # Thirdly:
 I tried audacity tool, I pressed on file and opened morse.wav file
 <a href="https://ibb.co/djG5fPQ"><img src="https://i.ibb.co/9csrpbq/audacity.png" alt="audacity" border="0"></a><br /><br />
-then because of our old knowledge in morse code it is only (-) and (.) so I wrote them based on the visual view of the waves like that ->
+then because of our old knowledge of Morse code, it is only (-) and (.) so I wrote them based on the visual view of the waves like that ->
 <a href="https://ibb.co/z6b3660"><img src="https://i.ibb.co/qJ9HJJP/pic1.jpg" alt="pic1" border="0"></a><br /><br />
 # The End:
-I copied the info and pasted it on online morse decoder ->
+I copied the info and pasted it on the online Morse decoder ->
 <a href="https://ibb.co/Qd5rRFc"><img src="https://i.ibb.co/cLmDHcv/pic2.jpg" alt="pic2" border="0"></a><br /><br />

 # Friendly advice: